-A great pitch is also one that starts on a great note, can hold the interest of the investor till the end and can make them consider investing in the company or buying the product at the very least.
-It is very important that the investor is interested in what you have to say and to keep them engaged, it is essential to provide information that they will benefit from rather than stray facts and numbers.
+A great pitch is also one that starts on a great note, can hold the investor’s interest till the end and can make them consider investing in the company or buying the product at the very least.
+It is crucial that the investor is interested in what you have to say, and to keep them engaged, it is essential to provide information that they will benefit from rather than stray facts and numbers.

-The person reading the pitch is likely thinking not only from the view of an investor but as a potential customer.
+The person reading the pitch is likely thinking not only as an investor but also as a potential customer.
 So remember that when framing your pitch.
-If you, like us, have watched many episodes of Dragons Den and Shark Tank then you know that the businesses that gain the attention of the investors are those that address a potential need of the customer.
+If you, like us, have watched many episodes of Dragons Den and Shark Tank, then you know that the businesses that gain the attention of the investors are those that address a potential customer need.
 Ask yourself how your company does this and include it in your pitch.

 The Elevator Pitch

 Have you heard of an elevator pitch?
-If not, then its time you know about it.
+If not, then it’s time you know about it.
 As an entrepreneur, you should consider how you would pitch your business to a stalwart if you meet them in an elevator ride that would last only a few minutes.
-Practise the pitch in your head now so that you can be ready when you meet Bill Gates or Elon Musk in an elevator.
+Practise the pitch in your head to be ready when you meet Bill Gates or Elon Musk in an elevator.

-Turning your pitch into a story would also make the company a lot more relatable than by using numbers and statistics.
-The potential investor should understand precisely what your product or service is and why it is unique when compared to your competitors.
-No one will want to fund a company if there is another one doing the same thing.
-Hence it is essential to be unique.
+Turning your pitch into a story would make the company more relatable than using numbers and statistics.
+The potential investor should understand your product or service and why it is unique compared to your competitors.
+No one will want to fund a company if another is doing the same thing; hence, it is essential to be unique.

-Investors would also want to know who your target customer is having market research about this factor can help in convincing them that you understand your audience.
+Investors would also want to know who your target customer is, and market research about this factor can help convince them that you understand your audience.
 Similarly, how you intend to acquire customers is also something potential customers are likely to be interested in.